MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup.md

 ---
 author: josaw1
-description: This topic provides information about how to set up a Dynamics 365 Intelligent Order Management environment. ms.date: 01/28/2026 ms.custom:
+description: This article provides information about how to set up a Dynamics 365 Intelligent Order Management environment. ms.date: 01/28/2026 ms.custom:
   - bap-template